LibraryCarpentry/lc-wikidata/episodes/03-intro_to_editing.md

 Task:
 - Support a statement by reference

+- Add the birth date (October 17, 1965) of Mae Jemison as a statement using property P569 "date of birth" to the "Mae X Jemison" item you created above.
+- Afterwards add a reference to the satement with the following url as the source: https://www.biography.com/astronaut/mae-c-jemison
 - TODO - find example; Backup solution use the "origin of species example"

 ## 3.5 Citations link in Wikidata